-In particular, we face significant competition from America Online and Microsoft (MSN) and, to a less significant extent, other companies that have combined a variety of services under one brand in a manner similar to Yahooi including CMGI (Alta Vista), the Walt Disney Company (The GO Network), Excite and Lycos.
+In particular, we face significant competition from America Online and Microsoft (MSN) and, to a less significant extent, other companies that have combined a variety of services under one brand in a manner similar to Yahoo! including CMGI (Alta Vista), the Walt Disney Company (The GO Network), Excite@Home, and Lycos.
 In certain of these cases, our competition has a direct billing relationship with the user, which we generally lack.
-This relationship permits our competitors to have several potential benefits including the potential to be more effective than us in targeting services and advertisements to the specific taste of their users.
+This relationship permits our competitors to have several potential advantages including the potential to be more effective than us in targeting services and advertisements to the specific taste of their users.
 America Online and Time Warner recently announced the proposed merging of their companies.
 If completed, the merger will provide America Online with content from Time Warner's movie and television, music, books and periodicals, news, sports and other media holdings; access to a network of cable and other broadband delivery technologies; and considerable resources for future growth and expansion.
+The proposed America Online and Time Warner combination will also provide America Online with access to a broad potential customer base consisting of Time Warner's current customers and subscribers of its various media properties.
 We also face competition from Web sites focused on vertical markets where expertise in a particular segment of the market may provide a competitive advantage.
-On an international level, we compete directly with local providers which may have several advantages, including greater knowledge about the particular country or local market.
+On an international level, we compete directly with local providers; they may have several advantages, including greater knowledge about the particular country or local market.
 We must continue to obtain more knowledge about our users and their preferences as well as increase our branding and other marketing activities in order to remain competitive.

-A large number of these Web sites and online services as well as high-traffic e-commerce merchants such as Amazon.com, Inc. also offer or are expected to offer informational and community features that may be competilive with the services that we offer.
+A large number of these Web sites and online services as well as high-traffic e-commerce merchants such as Amazon.com, Inc. also offer or are expected to offer informational and community features that may be competitive with the services that we offer.
 In order to effectively compete, we may need to expend significant internal engineering resources or acquire other technologies and companies to provide or enhance such capabilities.
 Any of these efforts could have a material adverse effect on our business, operating results and financial condition and be dilutive to our stockholders.

-Financial Results for any Particular Period will not Predict Results for Future Periods.
+Financial results for any particular period will not predict results for future periods.